“I don”t see that my majority…

 Her confidence also reflected faith in institutional norms and practices.
 The doctrine of stare decisis, the tradition of respecting precedent, the expectation that judicial opinions will be grounded in legal reasoning rather than personal preference—these institutional features of the American legal system create stability and continuity.
 Ginsburg trusted that future justices, even those who might disagree with her on various issues, would respect these institutional norms.

 This faith in institutions and norms has come under increasing scrutiny in recent years.
-Some observers argue that it reflects a naĂŻve view of judicial decision-making that underestimates the role of ideology and politics.
+Some observers argue that it reflects a naïve view of judicial decision-making that underestimates the role of ideology and politics.
 Others counter that institutional norms remain powerful even when imperfect, and that abandoning faith in them risks creating a self-fulfilling prophecy of institutional breakdown.

 Ginsburg’s statement also reveals her pragmatic understanding of judicial power.
 She knew that Supreme Court justices exercise enormous influence, but she also understood the limits of that power.
 Judicial opinions don’t implement themselves—they depend on acceptance and enforcement by other actors in the legal system and broader society.
 Opinions that rest on solid legal reasoning are more likely to command this acceptance than those perceived as political impositions.

 In the years since Ginsburg made her 2016 statement, and especially following her death in September 2020, her words have taken on new resonance and prompted renewed debate.
 The subsequent shift in the Supreme Court’s composition, with the appointment of justices with different judicial philosophies, has raised questions about the future of various areas of precedent.
+The “i don’t see that my majority quote origin” issue has become particularly relevant to these discussions.

 Legal scholars and commentators now examine Ginsburg’s major opinions to assess their vulnerability to reversal or limitation.
 They analyze the strength of her reasoning, the breadth of support each opinion commanded when decided, and how subsequent developments in law and society might affect these precedents’ stability.